whatsmate/whatsmate.github.io/_posts/2022-06-21-send-telegram-mp3-google-apps-script.md

    * Specify your client ID and secret on lines 20 and 21.
    * Specify your target recipient on line 3.
 Remember to include the country code.
    * Specify your MP3 file on line 4.
-5. Run the function `demoSendTelegramMp3InDrive()` to send your message.
+5. Run the function `demoSendTelegramMp3InDrive()` to send your first MP3 file.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.